-I find myself in a familiar place today –
+I find myself in a familiar place today; Afraid.

 Too anxious to sit.
 Too scrambled to articulate sentences and think up pretty words.

-Lying in bed next to my sweet, sleeping cherub, I wander to a place years ago in the midst of postpartum depression, when my older son was sick.
-Back to a time when life seemed unbearable because I was having severe anxiety and obsessive, intrusive thoughts.
+Lying in bed next to my sweet, sleeping cherub, I wandered to a place years ago amid postpartum depression when my older son was sick.
+I drifted back to a time when life seemed unbearable because I had severe anxiety and obsessive, intrusive thoughts.

 I was physically present but not so much emotionally and mentally, which left my memories blurred.

 The nagging voice in my mind whispers – Time is short...
-I shift uncomfortably in my bed because I am all too aware that I can never get those days back.
+I shift uncomfortably in my bed because I am aware that I can never get those days back.